fracapuano/CompIntelligence_2022/lab3/README.md

 - `rule-strategy` : when using the rule-based agent, strategy to use to weigh pairwise difference.
 One in ['min', 'max', 'sum'].
 Defaults to None.
 - `rule-k` : when using the rule-based agent, number of heaps to eliminate during the opening phase.
 Defaults to None.
 - `rule-endgame-nim` : when using the rule-based agent, percentage of elements to nim from the biggest row during the endgame phase.
 Defaults to None.
+- `rl-n-iter` : when using the RL-based agent, set the number of games the AI plays against itself during the training phase.
+Defaults to 10000.

 Should you wish to play a 4-row Nim game against the nim-sum agent, you should type: